007revad/ContainerManager_for_all_armv8/README.md

 <details>
   <summary>Click here to see the steps to do if the script instructs you to do a Manual Install</summary>

+Steps to do a Manual Install if the scripts aks you to:

 1. Download the latest **ContainerManager-armv8** spk file from https://archive.synology.com/download/Package/ContainerManager
 2. Open Package Center.
 If it is already open close it and re-open it.
 3. Click on the Manual Install button.